nalinahuja/spectra/README.md

 ## Dependencies

 <p align="justify">
 Spectra requires several dependencies to operate as a command line utility.
 You must have the latest version of <code>python3</code> and <code>pip3</code> installed on your computer to use run the program.
 You will also need to install the latest Python3 packages of PIL, shutil, cv2, imagehash, numpy, scipy, skimage, and sklearn.
-These packages should be setup automatically by the installation script that is included with this repository, so its not necessary to install all them all on your own.
+These packages should be setup automatically by the installation script that is included with this repository, so its not necessary to install all of them all on your own.
 </p>

 ## Installation